JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 2. Click **Configure CI**.
    ![The Configure CI tooltip appears after pushing changes](ios-pipeline-Configure-CI.png){width=450 style="block"}
    The plugin generates the files required to build and test your iOS app on a hosted macOS agent.
-   These files are added to your local project but are not committed automatically.
+   These files are added to your local project but are not committed.
-3. If the TeamCity plugin is not installed, the IDE prompts you to install it.
+3. If the TeamCity plugin is not installed, the IDE prompts you to install it automatically.
    Click **Install plugin to set up CI/CD**, then return to the setup flow.
    ![Install plugin to set up CI/CD](ios-pipeline-install-plugin.png){width=700 style="block"}

 <!-- TODO: Add link to marketplace
-    > You can also install the [Plugin Name](link) plugin from JetBrains Marketplace.
+    > You can also install the [Plugin Name](link) plugin from JetBrains Marketplace directly.
     >
     {style="note"}
 -->